-S175 completed, paper evidence of safeguarding record keeping, relevant safeguarding policies available on the website.
-KCSIE and Peer on Peer policies read and signed by staff at the beginning of each academic year.
+School Development Plan 2023/24 and Self evaluation

-SDP Priority Area 4: Leadership SDP Priority Area 4: Leadership and Management, including strategic leadership of post Covid recovery Objective/success criteria Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Establish subject leaders (1) The most effective Pedagogical practice is applied in all areas of the curriculum (2) ST/AM Prioritise subjects that don't yet have specific leaders for allocation.
-Oct 2022 Teachers to be consulted on the leadership model which delivers the outcomes required whilst being mindful of additional workload.
-Nov 2022 Plot termly monitoring (including pupil voice) for the newly led curriculum areas.
-Include governors for subject reviews.
-Nov 22 Leaders encouraged to become involved in CPD opportunities for subject leadership that exist within TPAT or that are available from providers (Kapow) and ensure that learning is disseminated.
+SDP Priority Area 4: Leadership and Management, including strategic leadership of post Covid recovery Objective/success criteria Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Autumn/Spring/Summer Leaders have a clear and ambitious vision for providing high-quality, inclusive education to all.
+Implement Growing Great People coaching professional development Establish subject leaders (1) ST/AM AM to begin NPQSL with LSSW and the support of ST to develop senior leadership skills to strengthen the leadership team.
+All staff to be supported through the new Growing Great People coaching structure this year for professional development by Sarah Trow and Alex Mullaney.
+To encourage staff to develop and build their strengths focused inline with the School Development Plan and embed that into the school culture.
+Oct 2023 Shared with all staff at Sept Inset Initiate meetings in Oct 2023 The most effective Pedagogical practice is applied in all areas of the curriculum (2) All staff have been allocated subject leader roles for Sept 2023-focusing on History/Geog/Art and Writing in the Autumn Term in development of curriculum goldenthreads, sequencing, progression and key vocabulary Curriculum inset to sequence series of lessons for each subject area in their year groups for the Autumn term to enable subject leaders to build their curricular area over the year.
+Autumn termly monitoring in place for History, Art, Geograpy and Writing (including pupil voice) for the newly led curriculum areas.
+Include governors for subject reviews-to be reassigned in Sept Governors meeting due to changes.
+Leaders encouraged to become involved in CPD opportunities for subject leadership that exist within TPAT or that are available from providers (Kapow) and ensure that learning is disseminated.
+July 2023 5.9.23 Ongoing- TPAT calendar

 Embrace whole school focus on dialogic talk and oracy and consider how strategies will work within wider curriculum subjects to enhance memory of content.
-Training plan from Nov 2022 Reflect on best practice identified in ensuring adaptation and provision for SEND within the curriculum Leaders to identify examples (case studies) of best practice for SEND provision within their subjects.
-Dec 2022 Re-establish links with parents and the community (3) ST/Staff Introduce weekly newsletter Celebration assemblies with parents invited-weekly Links with Solomn Brown Hall/ Community Garden Sept 2022 Seesaw communication daily with class teachers and HT Coffee morning to introduce new HT/SENCo and discuss FROMS Sept 2022 Re introduce Jumping Mice to encourage pre school children (1+years)to join the nursery building NOR Oct 2022 Working with Andrew Yates and St Pol de Leon Church in Paul Taking part in local celebrations-Ongoing Working with experts in project launches/outcomes
+Reflect on best practice identified in ensuring adaptation and provision for SEND within the curriculum-class folders Leaders to identify examples (case studies) of best practice for SEND provision within their subjects.
+Spring 2024 Sept 2023 TPAT Inset Oct2023 Continue to build links with parents and the community (3) ST/Staff Weekly newsletter Celebration assemblies with parents invited-weekly Links with Solomn Brown Hall/ Community Garden Sept 2022 Seesaw communication daily with class teachers and HT Jumping Mice to encourage pre school children (1+years)to join the nursery building NOR Oct 2022 Working with Andrew Yates and St Pol de Leon Church in Paul Taking part in local celebrations-Ongoing Working with experts in project launches/outcomes Termly meetings with FROMS Sept 2023/Jan 2024/April 2024 Continue develop and update website with eschools to promote school profile and keep school community updated with relevant information.
+Develop the communication with staff (4) ST/AM Weekly timetabled staff meetings on the calendar with a focus Monthly meetings with Teaching assistants Weekly board in staff room for all to see what/where etc is happening that week Clear procedures in place for staff absences/sickness Sept 2023 Policies flagged and available Sept 2023 Governors have understanding and overview of the leadership of the entire curriculum.
+ST • Developing a new governing body with several changes from last year.
+Good up take for positions in Sept 2023 with a lot of varied expertise.